 A FANTASY novel more than 30 years in the making has finally seen the light of day after its author opted for self-publication.

-Nigel Upson, of Tiree Avenue, St Peter’s, Worcester, has released Aviatha’s Kingdoms via the e-reader Kindle after originally putting pen to paper in 1978 while a pupil at Dyson Perrins CE Academy in Malvern.
+Nigel Upson, of Tiree Avenue, St Peter’s, Worcester, has released Aviatha’s Kingdoms via the e-reader Kindle after originally putting pen to paper in 1978 while a pupil at Dyson Perrins CE Academy

 In the intervening years it has found form in numerous incarnations and the 48-year-old said the final version took three years and several re-writes to complete.